 Generally, antifreeze and engine coolant refer to the same thing.
 However, regular water can also be referred to as coolant, as it’s effective at preventing your engine from overheating.
 It’s worth noting, though, that using water as engine coolant won’t protect against sub-freezing temperatures or corrosion inside the engine.
 Antifreeze, on the other hand, can protect from both of these things.

 How does antifreeze work?

-Most commercial antifreeze formulations include a glycol (to suppress the freezing point and raise the boiling point), corrosion inhibiting compounds and a coloured dye (commonly orange, green, red, or blue fluorescent) to aid in identification.
-A 1:1 dilution with water is usually used, resulting in a freezing point in the range of minus 37 °C to minus 42 °C, depending on the formulation
+Most commercial antifreeze formulations include a glycol (to suppress the freezing point and raise the boiling point), corrosion inhibiting compounds and a coloured dye (commonly orange, green, red, or fluorescent blue) to aid in identification.
+A 1:1 dilution with water is usually used, resulting in a freezing point in the range of -37 °C to -42 °C, depending on the formulation.

 Inorganic Additive Technology

 This is the traditional coolant based on inorganic additives and is called inorganic additive technology (IAT).
-It is a tried and proven chemistry that provides a fast acting protective film.
+It is a tried and proven chemistry that provides a fast-acting protective film.
 The additives deplete and the coolant needs to be drained and replenished every couple of years.
-This type can be used on all mixed metal engines with components including steel, cast iron, copper, brass, aluminium and solder without any detrimental effect
+This type can be used on all mixed metal engines with components including steel, cast iron, copper, brass, aluminium and solder without any detrimental effects.

 Organic Acid Technology